 The town was the first in the county to be settled; Matthew Noble of Westfield scoped out the area in 1725, crossing what was then termed "the hideous howling wilderness" between his hometown and the fertile land in the township purchased from Chief Konkapot of the Stockbridge Mohican Indians the year before.

-The English proprietors, John Ashley, Ebenezer Pomeroy and Thomas Ingersoll, paid for the purchase of an 18-mile by 12-mile area surrounding the Housatonic River with 460 Pounds, three barrels of cider and 30 quarts of
+The English proprietors, John Ashley, Ebenezer Pomeroy and Thomas Ingersoll, paid for the purchase of an 18-mile by 12-mile area surrounding the Housatonic River with 460 Pounds, three barrels of cider and 30 quarts of rum.
+Their committee of three selected the first permanent residents, and home lots were drawn in three categories.

 Noble, the first official settler, moved in with his 16-year-old daughter, Hannah, as housekeeper in 1726.
 Ashley built his own house in 1735, which stands as the oldest complete house in Berkshire County and is now the Colonel John Ashley House, a museum operated by the Trustees of Reservation.